zhongfu/tp/docs/UserGuide.md

 ### How to finalize payments for a job? `pay`

 Finalizes the payments of a job.
-This command is irreversible, and the finalized job cannot be modified in any way except by `clear`.
 A job needs to be [marked](#mark-a-job-as-done-or-not-done--mark) before it can be finalized.

+❗️Caution: This is irreversible.
+The finalized job cannot be modified in any way except by `clear`.

 Format: `pay JOB_INDEX y/`